-After a collaborative design process with the partners and key staff, we established a design that permitted this vision to be implimented on a tight budget.
+After a collaborative design process with the partners and key staff, we established a design that permitted this vision to be implemented on a tight budget.
 The office is over 12,000sf of space that includes desks for a staff of over a 100, open kitchen, break-out zones for meetings, meeting islands, and small conference rooms.
-The pinup and dry erase walls are placed throughout the space and add both opportunity for creativity and collaboration while providing a material texture and character to the space.
+The pinup and dry erase walls are placed throughout the space and add both opportunities for creativity and collaboration while providing a material texture and character to the space.
 The 360 views of lower Manhattan, South Street Seaport, and the bridges offer an inspiring backdrop and are more visible than ever after the open space layout.

 CREDITS: Team: Julie Torres Moskovitz collaboration with Melissa Cicetti (joint collaboration firm Fabrica Studio Architecture) with Esther Chang, Jade Yang, Luis Gil, and Wade Cotton. (photos pending)

 Reclaimed wood for reception desk at new storage area and work meeting islands beyond.

 Large decorative lights to compliment the 360 views of the Brooklyn Bridge and South Street Seaport in open work and meeting areas.